Signal Analysis based on Complex Wavelet Signs: The signature at regular points

 Since $\widehat{\complexwvlt}(a) = 0$ for sufficiently small $a,$ we obtain

-for any $b \in \R.$ \item A similar computation applies to the sine function, and thus to all trigonometric polynomials, yielding the same result. \item In general, since the Fourier transform of a signature wavelet $\kappa$ vanishes in a neighborhood of the origin, we obtain for any band-limited tempered distribution $f$ and for each $b \in \R$,
+for all $b \in \R.$ A similar argument applies to the sine function and to arbitrary trigonometric polynomials.
+Their signature is identically $0$ as well. \item In general, since the Fourier transform of a signature wavelet $\kappa$ vanishes in a neighborhood of the origin, we obtain for any band-limited tempered distribution $f$ and for each $b \in \R$,

 Hence, the signature of a band-limited tempered distribution is equal to zero for every $b \in \R.$ \end{enumerate} \end{example}